 4+ New Year’s Resolution Ideas for Your Skin Care Routine in 2021 to Better Know Your Skin Needs

-But, stop the panic.
-The first thing to know is that everyone’s skin is different.
-Because of this, Courtney Smith-Farnum, Skin Technician at Skinsmiths, explains: “It’s really important to change it up depending on what your skin needs.”
+If you are panicking about your skincare routine, don’t worry!
+Courtney Smith-Farnum, Skin Technician at Skinsmiths, explains: “It’s really important to change it up depending on what your skin needs.”
+So, see if these skincare products appeal to your skin type.

 View this post on Instagram